[Updated May 2026]

 The Malahat Review (Print and Digital magazine from Victoria, since 1967)

-- Fiction to 8,000 words, plus poetry, creative non-fiction, and translations
+- Accepts: Fiction to 8,000 words, plus poetry, creative non-fiction, translations, and reviews

-- Submissions year-round, simultaneous okay.
+- Submissions January-June; submit once/year; simultaneous submissions okay.
 See the Malahat submission guidelines

 - Pays $70/page